 To the extent possible, an attempt will be made to match investment maturities with known cash needs and anticipated cash flow requirements.
 Investments of current operating funds ("short term funds") shall have maturities of no longer than twenty-four (24) months.
+The maximum average duration of the short term portfolio is one (1) year.

-Investments of bond-reserves, construction funds, and other non-operating funds ("core funds") shall have a term appropriate to the need for funds-and in accordance with debt covenants, but in no event shall exceed five and a half (5.50) years from date of settlement.
+Investments of reserves other non-operating funds ("core funds") shall have a term appropriate to the need for funds, but in no event shall exceed five and a half (5.50) years from date of settlement.